jmmorgan/trumpbot2016/README.md

 This is a project to give me some practice with implementing a chatbot and an AIML 2.0 interpreter.

+The 'brains' of TrumpBot are based on the Rosie chatbot base from Pandorabots: https://github.com/pandorabots/rosie

 # Next up TODOs

 * Build a training interface to accelerate the building of TrumpBot's brain (maybe use Pandorabots trainer as a guide)